 Due to rocky shorelines and rough waves, boats must be removed completely from the water along some sections of shoreline on Yellowstone Lake.
-Refer to the campsite's restrictions for detailed information.Parties with backcountry permits which combine boating and backpacking may store their boat on land during the time they will be backpacking provided that the boat is small enough to be completely removed from the water, is stored out of sight of trails, campsites and the lake, and that no food, trash, or odorous items are left in the boat.
+Refer to the Backcountry Trip Planner and the list of campsites and their restrictions for detailed information.

+Parties with backcountry permits which

+combine boating and backpacking may store their boat on land during the time they will be backpacking provided that the boat is non-motorized. small enough to be hand carried, is stored out of sight of trails, campsites and the lake, and that no food, trash, or odorous items are left in the boat.
 Caches are not allowed in the backcountry.
 With the exception, of boating equipment (boats, paddles, PFD) all other items may not be left unaccompanied.